 Your wedding day is one of the most important days of your life!
 You plan this day for months and months, stressing about every detail, only to realize the next day how quickly it went by!
 It really is wild how the time flies that day and how much you won’t remember.
 You can be present and enjoy your day!

 Here is how to relax on your wedding day:

 Have a low-key morning.

 An easy day starts with a low-key morning.
-The less people that are around and the less you have to do, the better.
+The fewer people that are around and the less you have to do, the better.
 Keep food and drinks flowing (but don’t drink too much alcohol earlier in the day) and be sure to leave plenty of space between your hair and makeup and the ceremony start time.
 It’s better to get to the ceremony venue and have some time to relax and hang out with your friends and family than it is to rush around and barely make it on time.